-Flour is one of the most important ingredients in the UK and we use more flour than you might think.
+Flour is one of the most important ingredients in the UK.
+It provides a vast array of essential vitamins and minerals including iron, calcium and fibre; for more on the nutritional contribution of flour see here.
 Below, you can find some interesting facts about wheat and flour.
 We also have facts on bread.

 - One whole grain of wheat makes over 20,000 particles of flour.